November 24, 2020

 We actively seek more sustainable materials in the early phases of packaging design.
 For example, we launched a renewable, bio-based plastic film, partially made of plant-based materials, for Cascadian Farm cereal box liners.
 This change in materials replaces the impacts of about 600,000 pounds (270 metric tonnes) of non-renewable plastic annually.
 This bio-film increases the sustainability of raw materials, reduces the packaging carbon footprint and does not affect the recyclability of the material in any way.

 We recognize the value of post-consumer recycled (PCR) plastic to reduce both our dependence on new plastics as well as the carbon footprint of our packaging.
 There are, however, unique challenges to using PCR for food packaging as food safety is the priority at every step of production.
 We are committed to continuing to research and develop PCR-based packaging solutions for food products.
-As an example, we are the first major CPG in the U.S. to commercialize partial post-consumer recycle (PCR) containing box liners for Annie’s cereals which appeared in stores in early December 2018.
+As an example, we are the first major CPG in the U.S. to commercialize partial post-consumer recycle (PCR) containing box liners for all Annie’s cereals which appeared in stores in early December 2018.

 Innovating to make it easier to recycle and use recycled materials